frontarm/navi/site/src/pages/why-another-static-site-generator.md

 Junctions-static doesn't provide as many features as Gatsby.
 But since a junctions-static app is just a standard React app, it's easy to add what you need from the existing React and create-react-app ecosystem.

 For an example, take a look at [the source](https://github.com/jamesknelson/junctions/tree/master/site) for this documentation site.
-Other than `react`, `react-junctions` and `junctions-static`, its only dependency is `mdx-loader` -- which is used to convert Markdown files into React components.
+It only *two* dependencies other than React and Junctions: `mdxc`, and `mdx-loader`, which are used to convert Markdown into React components.

 So which should I use?